BoaN235/hephaestus-3D-printer/README.md

   3. getting the thing to move **correctly** - 6 hours

 ### building the base/frame
   When I was building the frame I put it onto the wood however the wood started to warp becuase I did a bad job cutting it with a jigsaw so I eventualy had to remove that part as it warped.
-The frame however worked well and was pretty easy to put together after I cut the alumuinum extrusions.
+The frame however worked well and was pretty easy to put together after I cut the alumuinum extrusions. there is a slight problem about not being level but I can put a small messed up print and it fixes it

 ### Printed Parts/Smaller Mechanisms
-  pain
+  This step took up the most time as I had to spend days upon days reprinting parts.
+I eventualy got up to around 250 hours on my printer. most parts wouldn't work in the first try so I would reprint it then try again.
+A huge amount of the parts I bought did not imedieatly work so I had to change my design and reprint a ton of parts.

 ### software and movment
-  more pain
+  The software was the eseiast part to build.
+I used the klipper firmware with some smaller changes to allow the printer to work.
+Seeing the printer come to life and first move was my favoruite part.
+I was so exicted to see my design working it didn't take much longer to get the printer to print.
+However it started to skip and after a lot of tightning parts it worked well I got a very good looking benchy that compares to the kobra 3 I used to print parts.

 ![20250417_101342](https://github.com/user-attachments/assets/2e46a380-42bb-45ab-a521-ca9784ea6a7a)
 ![20250415_152838](https://github.com/user-attachments/assets/c8566771-8195-4533-83f5-7e39ba03d3ff)